Cycling and bicycles in Dubai and UAE

 Cycling in Dubai and UAE, bicycle and cycle information, cycle paths and roads, bicycle shops, clubs, activities, races, cycle runs, wadis, mountain bikes.

-- Cycling in Dubai is not for the faint of heart.
+- Cycling on roads in Dubai is not for the faint of heart.
 On the main roads especially, car drivers can be rather negligent or aggressive (take your pick) towards cyclists.

 - Early Friday morning is quieter on Dubai roads as it's the weekly day of rest for most residents.